AtlasDisease/locations/README.md

 # makes it seem like they rely on each other which does not make sense
 # to me especially since the politics package could be used on its own
 # without the districts being used.
-from locations.politics.government import Government from locations.politics.leaders import Leader, LeaderPolicy, Administrator from locations.politics.economics import Economy, EconomicPolicy from locations.politics.law import Law, LawPolicy, Bill, BillStatus, Constitution
+from locations.politics import Government, Leader, Administrator, \Economy, Law, Bill, Constitution from locations.politics.leaders import LeaderPolicy from locations.politics.economics import EconomicPolicy from locations.politics.law import LawPolicy, BillStatus

 from locations.positional import Address, Coordinates, Location